 - Trailer lights do not work or are broken

 Most pop up camper repair jobs you can do yourself, depending on your skill at repair jobs.
-Some repair jobs should be left to a professional such as replacing all the canvas or problems with the electrical or gas system.
+Some repair jobs should be left to a professional, such as replacing all the canvas or problems with the electrical or gas system.
 If the trailer was in an accident, a professional should do structural repairs.
 However, that doesn't mean you can't take your camper's health into your own hands.
 Take a look at how to complete some of the day-to-day repairs you can do at home.

-Pop up campers are made of canvas and the canvas can tear, get holes, or rot from exposure to the elements.
+Pop up campers are most often made of canvas, which can tear, develop holes, or rot from exposure to the elements.
 To repair a hole or tear you can't just sew it.
-You must patch it with another piece of canvas or else the waterproof qualities of the canvas may be ruined.
-Repair the canvas as soon as possible so the problem won't get bigger.
-Steps to repair canvas:
+You have to patch it with another piece of canvas, or the waterproof qualities of the canvas may be ruined.
+You want to repair the canvas as soon as possible so the problem won't get bigger.
+Steps to repair the canvas are:

 - Purchase a patching kit.